 “Restaurants, bars and coffee shops are inherently social places, so guidance from health authorities to limit exposure to crowds and to practice social distancing hit us all hard,” said Maggie Asfahani, who owns Salt + Honey Bakery Café in Five Points.
 “We were already hurting, but the executive order that restaurants close their dining rooms forced many restaurants, including mine, to temporarily close and lay off the employees who are the backbone of our business.”

 Asfahani is leading a group of local service industry volunteers who have established the El Paso Food and Beverage Workers Fund within the Paso del Norte Community Foundation.
-The fund will support a grant to Workforce Solutions Borderplex to provide $50 gifts to qualifying food and beverage workers in El Paso, Sunland Park and Santa Teresa, New Mexico who have been laid off or are working significantly reduced hours due to a temporary closure as a result of the pandemic.
+The fund will support a grant to Workforce Solutions Borderplex to qualifying food and beverage workers in El Paso, Sunland Park and Santa Teresa, New Mexico who have been laid off or are working significantly reduced hours due to a temporary closure as a result of the pandemic.

 “The Paso del Norte Community Foundation was established to support the needs of our region,” said Tracy J. Yellen, CEO of the Paso del Norte Community Foundation.
 “We are grateful to local restaurateurs and Workforce Solutions Borderplex for stepping up in these challenging times to support our workforce.”